Monkeypac/tm-plugin-map-karma/README.md

 Then go to Openplanet > Settings > MapKarma > Bar and in the "Custom textures folder" field, add in the name of the folder you created (here "MyTextures").

 Now you can just go to Scripts > Streaming > Map karma > Administrate > Reload textures and your textures should load.

+## Presets

+Presets are a way to load and save specific configurations.
+You can find those in the Preset section of the settings.

+A default preset exists with the default settings values.

+You can save your current settings to a new preset by entering a name in the box and then clicking on the Save button.